European stock markets closed mixed on Wednesday, paring earlier gains reached after a German court ruled to back the permanent euro zone rescue fund.

 European Commission President Jose Manuel Barroso gave his “State of the Union” speech in Strasbourg on Wednesday morning.
 In his speech, Barroso called for a move towards a federation of nation states, a move which would ultimately require a new treaty.

-He also presented proposals for a banking unionto tackle the region’s debt crisis, calling for a single supervisory mechanism.
+He also presented proposals for a to tackle the region’s debt crisis, calling for a single supervisory mechanism.

-In the Netherlands, general elections are being held on Wednesday which are being viewed as a vote on the country’s role in the euro zone debt crisis.
+In the Netherlands, general which are being viewed as a vote on the country’s role in the euro zone debt crisis.
 Many Dutch citizens are growing tired of bailouts for southern European countries at a time when they face tough cuts to benefits at home.

 Late on Wednesday, Britain's BAE Systems and , parent company of Airbus, confirmed they were in merger talks.